 When we reach out, it's usually because we want something.
 But let's face it, why would they help us?
-They most likely don't know who we are.
+They most likely don't even know us.

-We need to give them a reason to care.
-How do we do that?
+We need to give them a reason to care but how do we do that?

 Its simple, we make it about them.

 When was the last time you talked to a friend and they were like: "We always talk about me, let's talk about you this time."